jagho-jcs/aws-devops-project/README.md

-# AWS WebApp-Cluster Project - Terraform
+# WebApp-Cluster Project - Terraform

 This has been tested using Terraform v0.12.x.